AnirudhDattu/Cloudsec_Website/BACKEND_INTEGRATION.md

 @app.route('/api/findings', methods=['GET'])
 def get_findings():
     run_id = request.args.get('run_id')

-    # Use your existing DAO functions
     if run_id:
         findings_list = dao.get_findings_by_run(run_id)
     else:
         findings_list = dao.get_all_findings()

-    # Map the DAO dictionaries to the Frontend API contract
     mapped_results = []
     for f in findings_list:
-        # Parse 'evidence' and 'remediation' from JSON strings to objects/lists
         evidence = parse_json_field(f.get('evidence'), {})
         remediation = parse_json_field(f.get('remediation'), [])

-        # If remediation is a list, join it into a string for the frontend table
         remediation_text = remediation
         if isinstance(remediation, list):
             remediation_text = "\n".join(remediation)